Construction Work & COVID-19: How to Safely Reopen and Protect Your Crew

 - Recommended disinfection cycles for temporary spaces like site/job trailers

-- Ways that wearable technology can be used to monitor employee physical distancing
+- Ways that employees can use wearable technology to monitor employee physical distancing

 - Strategies for keeping workers in their designated workspaces